LOVE TO BE NEEDED, OR NEED TO BE LOVED?

 focusing attention outside oneself, rather than looking more

 was once a child who required love and affection to mirror his intrinsic

-value and self-worth.
+value and lovability.
 Since this was never properly reflected, he

 has ingeniously invented various methods by which to gain

 a sense of Self, by over-achieving, publicly performing, rescuing

 or constantly responding to the needs of others.
 In essence, he's